 If you have ever been close to your pet’s feet, you may have gotten a whiff of something unusual.
 Did the aroma remind you of something?
 Like a favorite corn chip snack?
 Yes, that’s right.
 Many dog owners ask us why their pets’ paws smell like Fritos or corn chips.
-There are some reasons for this.
+There are some reasons for this case of Frito feet.

 The Scent of Snacks… Is It Something to Worry About?